Grilled Corn on the Cob for Summer

-With a few simple steps, corn on the cob can be grilled to steaming perfection.
+Nothing says summer like grilled corn on the cob.
+With a few simple steps, fresh corn on the cob can be grilled to steaming perfection.

 With the extreme summer heat we’ve been having in the Midwest, we’ve really had no option but to grill outside.
 Yes, it’s completely insane to stand over a hot grill when it’s 104+ outside but it beats heating up the house or getting carry out.
 And really, when it’s THAT hot outside, what’s a little more heat? right? lol

 I often cook corn on the cob in the husk in the microwave all year round, but there’s something about the smoky delicious flavor of corn cooked in the husk on the grill, that can’t be beat!
 Not only is it delicious to eat right off the cob, but I throw on an extra ear or two to make Black Bean Roasted Corn Salad.

 Trust me, you’ll never boil a pot of water for corn again!

 How to Grill Corn on the Cob in the Husks

 Some say to soak your corn in water first (you will hear anything from 10 mins to overnight), some say it’s an unneeded step.